Søndermarken

 Søndermarken (lit.
 "The Southern Field") is a park in Frederiksberg on the border to Valby and the Carlsberg area in Copenhagen, Denmark.
 It shares much of its history with Frederiksberg Gardens from which it is separated only by Roskildevej.
 Cisternerne—an underground venue for art exhibitions in the former cisterns—are located inside the park.

 History

 Søndermarken was founded and landscaped at the same time as Frederiksberg Gardens.

-Buildings & features
+Buildings and features

 Cisternerne

 Søndermarken features 3 underground cisterns which used to be part of Copenhagen's earliest water supply system.
 In 2001 they were converted into a museum for modern glass art, but since 2013 have been part of the Frederiksberg Museums, acting as a venue for art exhibitions, Cisternerne.
 The museum — located near Roskildevej, opposite the main entrance to the Copenhagen Zoo — is topped by 2 entrance pavilions and a fountain from 1890.